syyang07/CS269-NLG-project/NMT/README.md

 ## Additional information
-Data wrangling with PySpark, tokenisation with CoreNLP from Stanford Training a Seq2Seq model with a fork of OpenNMT-py, this part is heavily inspired by Stay On-Topic: Generating Context-specific Fake Restaurant Reviews by Juuti et al.
+Data wrangling with PySpark, tokenisation with CoreNLP from Stanford.

+Training a Seq2Seq model with a fork of OpenNMT-py, this part is heavily inspired by Stay On-Topic: Generating Context-specific Fake Restaurant Reviews by Juuti et al.

 Training various classifiers with Spark ML that try to distinguish between fake and and real reviews.